A Brief Fiction of the 719 Ride

 In 2010, nearly 90 years after Ottavio’s death, The Broadmoor Pikes Peak Cycling Hill Climb came to be.
 But it’s the 719 Ride, a loop course alive with a heartbeat elevation profile, that seeks to honor Ottavio.

 The standard course, I Cinque Giri (The Five Rounds), has a distance of 71.9 miles and more than 7,190' of elevation gain...substantially more.
-Held annually on July 19 and beginning at 7:19 a.m, all the 719 Ride courses recognize Ottavio "Cos" Severo, a little-known Colorado Springs resident and bicycle racing pioneer.
+Originally held each year on July 19 and beginning at 7:19 a.m, all the 719 Ride distance options recognize Ottavio "Cos" Severo, an unknown Colorado Springs resident and bicycle racing pioneer.